-Various Fairmont State departments provide substance abuse prevention programs throughout the academic year –please check your email frequently.
+Various Fairmont State departments provide substance misuse prevention programs throughout the academic year –please check your email frequently.
 Activities are typically held during Welcome Weekend, during the months of October and April.

-Counseling Services provides supportive counseling for recovery, psycho-educational substance abuse groups, and a variety of on-line tools.
-Students in need of substance abuse treatment have a variety of treatment and assistance options available:
+Counseling Services provides supportive counseling for recovery, psycho-educational substance misuse groups, and a variety of on-line tools.
+Students in need of substance misuse treatment have a variety of treatment and assistance options available:

 Fairmont State Marijuana E-Check-Up - MUST USE JAVA ENABLED BROWSER

 Fairmont State Alcohol E-Check-Up - MUST USE JAVA ENABLED BROWSER